xuzzhan/xuzzhan.github.io/_pages/about.md

 ## Research interests

-- Urban complexity and modeling
+- Urban complexity and modelling
-- Urban network resilience and optimization
+- Network resilience and optimization
 - Urban mobility and accessibility

 ## Education